top of page

 “We have reaffirmed our firm commitment to the steady execution of the realignment of U.S. forces in Japan in accordance with the Okinawa

-The relocation strategy is based on a 2012 revision to the 2006 Roadmap for Realignment, which would entail the transfer of 5,000 Marines and 1,300 dependents to Guam.
+The relocation strategy is based on a 2012 revision to the 2006 Roadmap for Realignment, which will entail the transfer of 5,000 Marines and 1,300 dependents to Guam.

 “Timelines for completing the implementation of this plan are event-driven,” McCarthy said in an email.
 “The United States Marine Corps remains committed to working closely with the government of Japan and Guam as relocations progress."

 Approximately 9,000 Marines will move out of Okinawa.
-The original agreement called for the deployment of all 9,000 to Guam but a subsequent review prompted a plan amendment, requiring troop redistribution to other areas.
+The original agreement called for deploying all 9,000 to Guam, but a subsequent review prompted a plan amendment, requiring troop redistribution to other areas.

 “Relocation secures a U.S. Marine Corps posture in the Indo-Pacific region that is more geographically distributed, operationally resilient, and politically sustainable,” McCarthy said.